 Modify the Engine to Support Keyboard Input

-To properly support input, before the game loop begins the engine must initialize the arrays that represent the keyboard state, in other words, mIsKeyPressed, mIsKeyClicked, and mKeyPreviousState.
+To properly support input, before the game loop begins the engine must initialize the mIsKeyPressed, mIsKeyClicked, and mKeyPreviousState arrays.
 To properly capture the player actions, during game play from within the core of the game loop, these arrays must be updated accordingly.

 Input state initialization: modify index.js by importing the input.js module, adding the initialization of the input to the engine init() function, and adding the input module to the exported list to allow access from the client game developer.